rutherford-nj/www.rutherfordboronj.com/covid-information.md

 **Wednesday, March 18th, 2020: [A Statement From The Mayor regarding a positive COVID-19 case in Rutherford](https://storage.googleapis.com/static.rutherford-nj.com/covid/Mayor's%20Statement%203_18_20.pdf)**

+In accordance with HIPAA laws, any further identifying factors are prohibited from being released to the public regarding this 60 year old Rutherford patient and any future cases.
+Be advised the Rutherford Health Department is working with this patient and any future patients which may arise regarding tracking and containment procedures, which would remain confidential.

 **Updated Tuesday, March 17th, 2020**

 - In and effort to support our local restaurants, please be respectful of the designated curbside pick-up parking spots to help our businesses as well as our community as a whole.